undergrad-partner-school

 Need-based

 There were 4,245 students who got need-based financial aid of any kind.
-The overall number of students (including freshmen) who were determined to have financial need came to be 4,245.
+The total number of students (including freshmen) who were determined to have financial need was estimated to be 4,245.
 The amount of federal need-based scholarships/grants awarded to the students at this institution summed up to $19,703,194, and state $9,782,725.

 Majors